-Name and independence Experience, special responsibilities, qualifications status and other directorships Bernard Carrasco Bernard Carrasco is a business consultant advising privately owned businesses and Chairperson is Chairman of ASX listed Tutt Bryant Group Limited.
-Bernard's previous positions Independent include Managing Director of Email Metering, Chief Financial Officer and a Director Non-Executive Director of OneSteel, Chief Financial Officer of BHP Steel and a Director of Steel and Tube Holdings Limited (New Zealand).
+Name and independence status Experience, special responsibilities, qualifications and other directorships Bernard Carrasco Chairperson Independent Non-Executive Director Bernard Carrasco is a business consultant advising privately owned businesses and is Chairman of ASX listed Tutt Bryant Group Limited.
+Bernard's previous positions include Managing Director of Email Metering, Chief Financial Officer and a director of OneSteel, Chief Financial Officer of BHP Steel and a director of Steel and Tube Holdings Limited (New Zealand).
 Bernard holds qualifications from Ecole Supérieure de Commerce, Marseille, France and an MBA, from the University of Cape Town, South Africa.
 He is also a former fellow of the Institute of Chartered Management Accountants, UK.
-Mr Carrasco was appointed as a Director on 3 November 2006.
-John Hughes Prior to joining the Company, John was Managing Director of ASX listed Ruralco CEO and Holdings Limited until its recent merger with Tasmanian based Roberts Limited.
-He Managing Director was previously Managing Director of Thorn EMI Rentals Australasia ("Thorn") and led the reshaping of that company into a highly successful consumer electronics and financial services organisation.
+Mr Carrasco was appointed as a director on 3 November 2006.
+John Hughes CEO and Managing Director Prior to joining the Company, John was Managing Director of ASX listed Ruralco Holdings Limited until its recent merger with Tasmanian based Roberts Limited.
+He was previously Managing Director of Thorn EMI Rentals Australasia ("Thorn") and led the reshaping of that company into a highly successful consumer electronics and financial services organisation.
 Prior to Thorn he was Managing Director of Dominos Pizza Australia and has over 25 years experience as a senior executive in a number of leading Australian and international companies including Sharp Corporation, Competitive Foods and Grace Bros.
 John holds a Bachelor of Commerce degree from the University of New South Wales and is a member of CEDA and a Fellow of the Australian Institute of Company Directors.
 Mr Hughes was appointed as a director on 3 November 2006.
-David Carter David Carter is a lawyer and corporate advisor who recently stepped down as a Independent partner of a major international law firm.
-David has significant experience in Non-Executive Director corporate, commercial and international law.
-He is currently Chairman of ASX listed TSV Holdings Limited, a Director of VENCorp (the independent Victorian government regulator of gas and electricity transmission systems), and a Director of Property Investment Association of Australia Limited.
-David holds a Bachelor of Economics and a Bachelor of Laws (Hons) degree from Monash University, a Masters of Laws degree from Monash University and a Bachelor of Civil Law degree from Oxford University.
-Mr Carter was appointed as a Director on 3 November 2006.
-Gordon Howlett Gordon Howlett was Chief Executive of the Company from 1999 to 2006 and has Non-Executive Director recently become a non-executive director of the Company.
-Gordon is also Chairman of Kennards Hire Pty Limited.
-He has held previous positions including Executive General Manager of Operations at Qantas and before that was Managing Director of Avis Australia where he was instrumental in leading Avis to a leading market position throughout the Asia Pacific region.
-Gordon holds a Bachelor of Economics (Hons) degree from the University of Sydney and prior to joining Avis, had over 20 years experience in marketing and management positions with leading consumer goods companies including Colgate-Palmolive, Philip Morris, General Foods, Kolotex and Lifesavers.
-Mr Howlett was appointed as a director on 25 March 1999.

-RR Australia Limited (previously known as Thorn Asia Pacific Holdings Pty Ltd) and Its Controlled Entities
+(previously known as Thorn Asia Pacific Holdings Pty Ltd) and its Controlled Entities